philippeback/Mapless/src/Mapless-Core-Repository.package/MaplessRepository.class/README.md

 e.g.

-repo := ConcreteMaplessRepository on: 'db'.
+repo := ConcreteMaplessRepository onDatabaseName: 'db'.

 from there, one can use the MaplessRepository features.